alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v1/streaming.md

 ### Specifications

-- Each account can have up to one concurrent websocket connection.
+- Each account can have one websocket connection open at a time.
 - Trades, quotes and minute bars are supported.
 - Subscription is limited to 30 channels at a time for trades and quotes (`T.` and `Q.`).
 This limit is temporary and we may support more channels in the future.
 - There is no limit for the number of channels with minute bars (`AM.`).